Online Banking Safety Tips: Simple Ways to Avoid Credit Card Fraud

 If you own an ATM, Debit/Credit card, here are tips to stay safe & secure

-An Unethical Hacker/Cracker/Cyber Criminal has many ways to gather a credit card number from an Victim.
-The most common one is known as phishing, Desktop Phishing, Tab Napping, Ex: – www.paypala.com Instead of www.paypal.com or onlinesbl.com instead of onlinesbi.com or lcalab.com instead of icalab.com [Always check URL before login in any Online Bank account].
+There are many cyber security threats through which an unethical hacker/cracker/cybercriminal can gather the credit card number from a victim.
+The most common one is known as phishing, Desktop Phishing, Tab Napping, Ex: – www.paypala.com Instead of www.paypal.com or onlinesbl.com instead of onlinesbi.com or lcalab.com instead of ica.in [Always check URL before login in any Online Bank account].

 In this technique, the hacker poses as an officer within an organization, let’s say Visa.
-The hacker sends to a group of email accounts an alert, instructing the receiver to follow determined set of instructions before his credit card is cancelled.
-If the user is not aware of this kind of fraud, he will insert his credit card number, his name and expiration date without knowing he is going to be a victim of an online crime.
+The hacker sends to a group of email accounts an alert, instructing the receiver to follow determined a set of instructions before his credit card is cancelled.
+If the user is not aware of this kind of fraud, he will insert his credit card number, his name and expiration date without knowing he is going to be a victim of credit card frauds.